rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 ..
 Figure:: bachetHeatmapT.png
    :name: bachetHeatmapT
-   :width: 400 px
+   :width: 500 px
    :align: center

    *Bachet* rule ranked heatmap view on the performance records

-In :numref:`bachetHeatmapT` we may notice that action 'a5', with all grades above the third 7-tile (> 42.86%), appears convincingly first-ranked.
-Similarly, with five grades in the lowest 7-tiled class (< 14.29%), action 'a9' appears last-ranked.
-Most significant in this ranking appear to be the *Benefit* criteria 'b09', 'b04' and 'b01' with a coreelation (> +0.40), whereas *Costs* criteria 'c02' and 'c03' appear somehow in contradiction (-0.11 and -0.28) with the proposed *Bachet* ranking.
-Action 'a7', with only three weak grades, is not first-ranked because of the fact that on all three *Costs* criteria and on the *Benefit* criterion 'b08', i.e on a majority (33/60) of criteria significance, action 'a7' is positively outranked by actions 'a6' and 'a7'.
+In :numref:`bachetHeatmapT` we may notice that action *a5*, with all grades above the third 7-tile (> 42.86%), appears convincingly first-ranked.
+Similarly, with five grades in the lowest 7-tiled class (< 14.29%), action *a9* appears last-ranked.
+Most significant in this ranking appear to be the *Benefit* criteria *b09*, *b04* and *b01* with a correlation > +0.40, whereas *Costs* criteria *c02* and *c03* appear somehow in contradiction (-0.11 and -0.28) with the proposed *Bachet* ranking.
+Action *a7*, with only three weak grades, is not first-ranked because of the fact that on all three *Costs* criteria and on the *Benefit* criterion *b08*, i.e on a majority (33/60) of criteria significance, action *a7* is positively outranked by actions *a6* and *a5*.
+Notice also the highly contradictory performance record of action *a1* with three grades both in the highest 7-tile (> 85.71%) and in the lowest 7-tile (<14.29%).
 The mean marginal correlation over all 13 criteria is positive (+0.09).
-The standard deviation (+0.261) is however quite high so that the ranking lacks apparently a bit of fairness (-0.171).
+The standard deviation of the marginal correlations is however quite high (+0.261) so that the ranking lacks apparently a bit of fairness (-0.171).

-To vizualize now the ranking consensus between the *Copeland*, the *NetFlows* and the *Bachet* ranking results, we can use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class.
+To vizualize the **ranking consensus**  between the *Copeland*, the *NetFlows* and the *Bachet* ranking results, we may use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class.

 .. code-block:: pycon
    :name: RankingConsensus